STAMP-project/dspot/README.md

 filter=example
 ```

-The result of the amplification of charAt consists of 21 new tests, as shown in the output below.
+The result of the amplification of charAt consists of 6 new tests, as shown in the output below.
 Those new tests are written to the output folder specified by configuration property `outputDirectory` (`./dspot-out/`).

 ```
 ======= REPORT =======
 Branch Coverage Selector:
-Initial coverage: 80.00%
+Initial coverage: 83.33%
-There are 3 unique paths in the original test suite The amplification results with 21 new tests
+There is 3 unique path in the original test suite
+The amplification results with 6 new tests
 The branch coverage obtained is: 100.00%
-There are 5 new unique paths.
+There is 4 new unique path

+Print TestSuiteExampleAmpl with 6 amplified test cases in dspot-out/
 ```